idptools/metapredict/docs/usage/command-line.rst

 **Additional Usage:**

-**Save the output -**
+**Specifying where to save the output -**
-If you would like to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path.
-By default this will save the output file as disorder.csv.
+If you would like to specify where to save the ouptut, simply use the ``-o`` or ``--output-file`` flag and then specify the file path and file name.
+By default this command will save the output file as disorder_scores.csv to your current working directory.
 However, you can specify the file name in the output path.

 **Example:**